lhelms2/howto_rtd/docs/source/help.rst

 If you find an issue (editorial error, technical error, needs updating, ...), see :ref:`issues`.

-For anything else, contact XXXXX.
+For anything else, contact XXXX.